Super-sub Agu seals Werder Bremen victory over Greuther Fuerth | Goal.com

 That goal was Agu’s second ever for Werder Bremen since joining them from second division side VFL Osnabruck in February 2020.

-Thanks to this result, the Bundesliga side join Rot-Weiss Essen, Holstein Kiel and Borussia Dortmund in the quarter-final billed scheduled to hold in March.
+Thanks to this result, the Bundesliga side joins Rot-Weiss Essen, Holstein Kiel and Borussia Dortmund in the quarter-finals billed to be held in March.

-Kohfeldt's men travel to Bielefelder Alm on Sunday for their German topflight clash against Uwe Neuhaus’ Arminia Bielefeld with the Nigeria prospect expected to play a cruicial role.
+Kohfeldt's men travel to Bielefelder Alm on Sunday for their German top-flight clash against Uwe Neuhaus’ Arminia Bielefeld with the Nigeria prospect expected to play a crucial role.

 As it stands, they are 11th in the Bundesliga log having garnered 22 points from 19 games played so far in the 2020-21 campaign.